valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 BODY(only good for humanoids), LOOKS(for humanoids, has multiple meanings), LACK(superseded), STATE/STATUS(superceded, multiple meanings)
 ```
 Categories can be shortened to save characters.
 The effectiveness of this is based on tokenization and following up with relevant traits.
 Not all short-hands work due to the AI mixing it up with other words with different meanings.
-Some examples: APPE, MENT, RAITS, SUMM, CLIM, GEO/GEOGR, CITIZ, PERSONA, ALIGN, BANN.
-Sometimes the shorthand might be preferred such as CONDITION vs COND.
+Some examples: `APPE`, `MENT`, `RAITS`, `SUMM`, `CLIM`, `GEO`/`GEOGR`, `CITIZ`, `PERSONA`, `ALIGN`, `BANN`.
+Sometimes the shorthand might be preferred such as `CONDITION` vs `COND`.

-Let's discuss TRAITS and SUMMARY first.
-Due to Zaltys popularized use of categories, TRAITS was used as a universal category for a long time.
-The exact effect of TRAITS is unknown, but it possible to throw essentially any intrinsic characteristic trait inside it and have the AI respect it.
+Let's discuss `TRAITS` and `SUMMARY` first.
+Due to Zaltys popularized use of categories, `TRAITS` was used as a universal category for a long time.
+The exact effect of `TRAITS` is unknown, but it possible to throw essentially any intrinsic characteristic trait inside it and have the AI respect it.
 It's still a good category for characteristics lacking specific category, but testing of WI has since continued.

-Users of the world-info channel have been playing around with SUMMARY or SUMM for short since it was discovered and found it works near identically to TRAITS, except it feels even more versatile.
+Users of the world-info channel have been playing around with `SUMMARY` or `SUMM` for short since it was discovered and found it works near identically to `TRAITS`, except it feels even more versatile.
 You can put pretty much anything in it that'd fit in a character 'summary' and it combines great with other categories, even referencing them without causing leakage.
-Since they achieve the same thing, but SUMM is preferred by everyone we've talked to so far it is the recommendation for a universal swiss army knife category.
+Since they achieve the same thing, but `SUMM` is preferred by everyone we've talked to so far it is the recommendation for a universal swiss army knife category.

-MENTAL is the category that was in popular use for mental, personality and behavioral traits.
-MIND achieves the same goal more effectively while using less space so MIND is recommended for behavioral traits now.
+`MENTAL` is the category that was in popular use for mental, personality and behavioral traits. `MIND` achieves the same goal more effectively while using less space so `MIND` is recommended for behavioral traits now.
 Consult the personality keywords segment for more information on behavior.

 The AI tends to be very literal-minded about certain things.
 The associative power of a category is one of its advantages.
-For example with TRAITS, the AI treated `cool` as the nature of a thing.
-Entities with the TRAIT `cool` tended to radiate coldness.
-So to have characters *behave* in a cool manner, the trait should go inside MENTAL or MIND.
+For example with `TRAITS`, the AI treated `cool` as the nature of a thing.
+Entities with the `TRAIT` `cool` tended to radiate coldness.
+So to have characters *behave* in a cool manner, the trait should go inside `MENTAL` or `MIND`.
 This may be the case for other words like `hotheaded` that the AI could take too literally.
 Also, uncommon or complicated concepts like fauna do not work well as categories. `SUMM: Fauna<species>` works better.

 `APPEAR:` is typically used for appearances and shortened to `APPE:`. `PHYSIQ:` and `FORMS:` are good alternatives although their unique uses are unknown as of writing.